 In all other regions, leading FDI hosts saw their FDI inflows shrink.
 In Africa, five SIDS reported a 35 per cent reduction in FDI flows (from \$815 million in 2014 to \$531 million in 2015) as they were suffering from lower investment in the tourism sector.
 FDI flows to Mauritius contracted by 50 per cent to \$208 million, although this is likely to be only a hiatus.
-For instance, a record high investment of \$1.9 billion (for the next five years) was recently approved.26 In addition to weaker investment flows to hotels and restaurants,27 a slowdown in the construction industry28 suggests reduced foreign investments in high-end real-estate projects, where more than 40 per cent of FDI flows had been generated.
+For instance, a record high investment of \$1.9 billion (for the next five years) was recently approved.
+In addition to weaker investment flows to hotels and restaurants, a slowdown in the construction industry suggests reduced foreign investments in high-end real-estate projects, where more than 40 per cent of FDI flows had been generated.
 Seychelles also registered negative FDI growth (down 15 per cent to \$195 million).

-In Asia and Oceania, where the scale of FDI flows is much smaller in relation to official development flows,29 reductions in FDI flows were less significant (down 4 per cent to \$367 million and up 124 per cent to \$323 million, respectively).
+In Asia and Oceania, where the scale of FDI flows is much smaller in relation to official development flows, 29 reductions in FDI flows were less significant (down 4 per cent to \$367 million and up 124 per cent to \$323 million, respectively).
 Maldives (\$324 million) and Fiji (\$332 million) both reported a decline of 3 per cent from 2014 to 2015.
 FDI in Papua New Guinea, where mining, quarrying and petroleum accounts for nearly 90 per cent of FDI stock, remained negative at -\$28 million.

 Despite the overall FDI decline, the net sales value of cross-border M&As in SIDS (excluding the Caribbean offshore centres) increased by 55 per cent.
 The largest deal of the year, a \$3 billion acquisition of Bahamas-based Columbus International by Cable & Wireless Communications (CWC) (United Kingdom) (table II.4), was followed by a takeover offer to CWC by another major MNE, Liberty Global (United Kingdom).
-CWC, listed in London but headquartered in Miami (United States), has been active in the Caribbean SIDS, mainly through two brands: LIME (excluding the Bahamas) and BTC (Bahamas).30 Large deals were recorded in the manufacturing sector for two consecutive years (table A).
-In 2015 Sime Darby, a Malaysian State-owned enterprise, acquired Papua New Guinea's largest agribusiness company, New Britain Palm Oil, for \$1.7 billion.31
+CWC, listed in London but headquartered in Miami (United States), has been active in the Caribbean SIDS, mainly through two brands: LIME (excluding the Bahamas) and BTC (Bahamas).
+In 2015 Sime Darby, a Malaysian State-owned enterprise, acquired Papua New Guinea's largest agribusiness company, New Britain Palm Oil, for \$1.7 billion.
+In 2015 Sime Darby (10 company), New Britain Palm Oil, for \$1.7 billion.